arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started-mblock/getting-started-mblock.md

 Alvik needs time to read the distance sensor therefore we need to avoid executing the loop block `forever` too fast.
 To fix this, add a **small delay** (about 0.1 seconds) with the block `wait ( )`.
 This won’t change much in behavior but will give Alvik **enough time to read the sensor**.

-We'll also use two other kind of blocks: `Motor` contains all actions to control Alvik's wheels and inside the folder `Distance Sensors` the blocks to control the Time of Flight sensor.
+We'll also use two other types of blocks: the `Motor` blocks contain all the actions needed to control Alvik's wheels, while the `Distance Sensors` folder holds the blocks for controlling the Time of Flight sensor.

 ### Next Steps

+*  For more in depth block-based guided projects with STEAM topics [visit the course page](https://courses.arduino.cc/block-based-coding-robotics).
 *  If you want to learn more about how Alvik is built or which functions you can use to program it, visit the documentation in the [Docs space for Alvik](https://docs.arduino.cc/hardware/alvik/) and follow the respective [Alvik's User Manual](https://docs.arduino.cc/hardware/alvik/user-manual) to know more about how to build incredible projects with your robot!
 * If you want to follow step-by-step guided projects following an educational approach to learn MicroPython and robotics topics with Alvik, follow the [Explore Robotics in MicroPython](https://courses.arduino.cc/explore-robotics-micropython/) course.